Multi-omics Prediction from High-content Cellular Imaging with Deep Learning: Materials and methods

 \subsubsection{Label Calculation}

-Due to the many-to-many relationship between well replicates in imaging readout and well replicates in multi-omics readout, our label calculation protocol consists of three steps: \begin{enumerate} \item For each well in the multi-omics readout, find all wells with the same gene perturbation. \item Randomly sample two wells with the same gene perturbation and take the average of their labels. \item Use the average from the last step and assign it as a label to the well from the first step. \end{enumerate} Since in our dataset, there are two imaging readout plates per multi-omics readout plate, the above steps are repeated twice with two different random seeds to generate an imaging to multi-omics readout pair.
+Due to the many-to-many relationship between well replicates in imaging readout and well replicates in multi-omics readout, our label calculation protocol consists of three steps: \begin{enumerate} \item For multi-omics readout, group the wells together based on the gene perturbation and stimulation. \item Randomly sample two wells per group and take the average of their labels. \item Use the average from the last step and assign it as a label representation for each group. \end{enumerate} Since in our dataset, there are two imaging readout plates per multi-omics readout plate, the above steps are repeated twice with two different random seeds to generate an imaging to multi-omics readout pair.